JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 ---
 layout: post
-title:  "Cochlea: A REST-ful API for Annotating Audio"
+title:  "Cochlea: A RESTful API for Annotating Audio"
 date:   2019-10-22 07:00:00 -0500
 categories: api search annotation
 published: true
 ---

-[Cochlea](https://github.com/JohnVinyard/annotate-api) is an early-stage, REST-ful API that allows users to annotate audio files on the internet.
+[Cochlea](https://github.com/JohnVinyard/annotate-api) is an early-stage, RESTful API that allows users to annotate audio files on the internet.
 Segments or time intervals can be annotated with text tags or other arbitrary data.
 This may not sound very exciting on its own, but I believe that these simple primitives, sounds and annotations, make possible incredibly diverse